clragon/find-waldo/README.md

 Then open a terminal inside the find-waldo folder.

 ### Install dependencies
-Instal lthe necessary dependencies with
+Install the necessary dependencies with
 ```bash
 # install dependencies for CentOS/Fedora
 sudo yum install freetype-devel libpng-devel